larriereguichet/AdminBundle/docs/how-to-use/action.md

                     load_strategy: none
 ```

-> All parameters are optional; here is the default configuration
+> All parameters are optional; this is the default configuration

 ### Use a custom form
-By default, the form is built using the fields of the entity (but the primary key is not modifiable).
+By default, the form is built using the fields of the entity, and the primary key is not modifiable.
 You may want to
 use your custom form class.
 Use the following configuration :

 ```yaml